Report: Man United eye $209 million Dybala

 Yes, the “I’m in love” part of Poch’s response will get the biggest play but the second part, for me, is the most important.
 Kane does everything well.
 He holds the ball up, he battles for every ball, he finds others with crisp passes and he leads from the front with his incessant work rate.

 Morata is majestic, a finely tuned ballerina who can turn and accelerate in the blink of an eye before dinking a whirling-dervish of a finish home just like he did for his second goal on Saturday.
-Lukaku can power past defenders and his persistence saw him grab the winner in a gritty United display at Southampton on Saturday.
-Aguero is always on hand to snap up the final ball of a flowing City move with his darting, speedy runs.
+Lukaku can power past defenders and his persistence saw him grab the winner, at the second attempt, in a gritty United display at Southampton on Saturday.
+And Aguero is always on hand to snap up the final ball of a flowing City move with his darting, speedy runs.

-The Englishman was voted as a nominee for the FIFPro World 11 (none of the three aforementioned strikers were) last week and he once again proved why he is considered one of the best on the planet.
+Kane was announced as a nominee for the FIFPro World 11 (only Lukaku of the three aforementioned strikers joined him) last week and the Englishman once again proved why he is considered not only one of the best strikers in the Premier League, but also one of the best on the planet.

 RELEGATION DARK HORSES